openedx/frontend-app-admin-portal/docs/decisions/0007-patch-package.rst

 We will use ``patch-package`` to temporarily create a patch of Paragon's ``DataTable`` component to shows the correct number in the "Select all X" label count until we can upgrade to the latest version of Paragon containing a fix for this issue.

 We will keep the ``patch-package`` devDependency installed and running in the ``postinstall`` NPM script.
-However, we should only reach for ``patch-package`` only when necessary, and should not use it as a crutch for not upgrading to the latest version of a dependency or making a contribution to the upstream third-party dependency (e.g., ``@edx/paragon``).
+However, we should only reach for ``patch-package`` when necessary, and should not use it as a crutch for not upgrading to the latest version of a dependency or making a contribution to the upstream third-party dependency (e.g., ``@edx/paragon``).

 Consequences
 ************